Join Us for Our Next Children's Policy Series Discussion!

 Katie Olse, Executive Director of the Texas Alliance for Child and Family Services, will address the new limits on congregate care, adoption services, reunification services, and foster parents recruitment/retention as well as the law's effect on private child welfare service providers.

-A representative of Child Protective Services (CPS) has also been invited to address how CPS envisions implementing the law, including in the areas of prevention services and Family Based Support Services (FBSS).
+Kristene Blackstone, Associate Commissioner for CPS at the Texas Department of Family Protective Services, will address how CPS envisions implementing the law, including in the areas of prevention services and Family Based Support Services (FBSS).

 The discussion will take place: